 As the saying goes, if you go on holiday with friends for the first time and come back friends, then your friendship will last forever.
 Truer words have never been spoken, but they missed out the part where it says it will teach you more about yourself and you’ll return a changed person.
 This is the most important thing I have learnt about travel; specifically, the most important lesson I got from interrailing around Europe.

 Interrailing through Europe was an epic trip of a lifetime.
 Here are some of the things I learnt that I think are worthy of taking note.

 Here’s what I learnt travelling around Europe

 Your interrailing plans start out something like this: have crazy fun with your friends, do everything on the trip together, and remain besties forever.

-Then, reality gives you a swift kick up the ass.
-Spending 24 hours for three weeks in confined spaces, going days without a shower, lack of sleep, and the constant moving, will definitely take a toll on, and test, even the best of friendships.
+Then, reality gives you a swift kick in the ass.
+Spending 24 hours for three weeks in confined spaces, going days without a shower, lack of sleep, and the constant moving will definitely take a toll on, and test, even the best of friendships.

 You need to mentally prepare yourself beforehand on how to handle the low peaks that will eventually come while travelling.